Nyasita/bioconductor-training/README.md

-If you are interested in this project and want to get in touch or participate, please contact the group via the Google group or individual members on slack or by email.
+If you are interested in this project and want to get in touch or participate, please contact the group via the Google group or individual members on [Bioconductor Chat](https://chat.bioconductor.org) or by email.